sin5678/inav_cn_wiki/Modes.md

 1. Throw the airplane
 1. Motors will start at pre-configured `nav_fw_launch_thr` (default 1700) after `nav_fw_launch_motor_delay` (500ms)
 1. Launch sequence will finish when pilot switch off the NAV LAUNCH mode or move the

+### Passthrough - Direct servo control in fixed-wing.

+In this mode there is no stabiliation.

+What FC does in Passthrough mode is: Motor mixing, Servo Mixing, Expo settings.
+Also Failsafe is still active so it wont overwrite that function.

 ### SERVO AUTOTRIM - In flight adjustment of servo midpoint for straight flight
 The purpose of this mode is to set new midpoints for `SERVO_ELEVATOR`, `SERVO_FLAPERON_1`, `SERVO_FLAPERON_2` and `SERVO_RUDDER`.